 Crete Aquarium at Gournes.

-At Gournes, 10 miles east of Heraklion, the most frequently developed coastline is interrupted.
-There, to the west of the village of Gouves, a former air force base of the US Air Force awaits its rehabilitation and revitalization.
+At Gournes, 10 miles (ca. 16 km) east of Heraklion, the most frequently developed coastline is interrupted.
+There, to the west of the village of Gournes, a former air force base of the US Air Force awaits its rehabilitation and revitalization.

-So far only the Gouves Animal Shelter and the Crete Aquarium were built, which are surrounded by destroyed fences and crumbling roadways.
+So far only the Gournes Animal Shelter and the Crete Aquarium were built, which are surrounded by destroyed fences and crumbling roadways.

 The Crete Aquarium is the most spectacular marine aquarium on Crete and the signposts from the highway can hardly be overlooked.

-The Crete Aquarium has 30 tanks, some of which are huge in size, and houses almost all the marine animals of the Mediterranean, from threatening sharks to colorful jellyfish.
+The Crete Aquarium has 30 tanks, some of which are huge, and houses almost all the marine animals of the Mediterranean, from threatening sharks to colorful jellyfish.

 The Crete Aquarium is part of the Greek Center for Marine Research, which is a purely pedagogical, scientific and charitable project.